Germany cautious over Nord Stream pipeline attack reports

 Gasunie, whose transportation and storage activities serve the Netherlands and parts of Germany, had invested 508 million euros for a 9% stake in Nord Stream.
 It slashed the value of the investment in July to 240 million euros and now has written it off entirely.

-Lorne Cook in Brussels, Vladimir Isachenkov in Moscow, Mike Corder in The Hague and Aamer Madhani in Washington contributed to this report.
+Lorne Cook in Brussels, Jan M. Olsen in Copenhagen, Vladimir Isachenkov in Moscow, Mike Corder in The Hague and Aamer Madhani in Washington contributed to this report.